ad-bak/top-2/README.md

 ## Reflection

-While this challenge might not seem difficult for an experienced developer, I found it to be a great way to keep my skills sharp during my summer break.
-It's important to remember that every challenge, no matter how simple it may seem, offers an opportunity for learning and growth.
-I'm not here to boast about my skills, but rather to continuously improve and become a better developer.
+This project served as a valuable exercise in maintaining and refining my development skills during my summer break.
+Regardless of the complexity of the task, each project presents its own unique opportunities for learning and growth.